WICG/service-worker-static-routing-api/resource-timing-api.md

 Resource Timing API doesn't significantly exacerbate this issue.
 Existing mechanisms, like the load event, already allow for limited cache timing measurements.
-Furthermore, cross-origin restrictions in HTTP Fetch, enforced by the Timing-Allow-Origin header, prevent this API from exposing additional information that could be exploited for fingerprinting.
+Furthermore, cross-origin restrictions in HTTP Fetch, which is enforced by the Timing-Allow-Origin header, prevent this API from exposing additional information that could be exploited for fingerprinting.

 ## Discussions